-I've seen it everywhere, in the markets, in the villages.
-It is especially the old ladies who wear it.
+I saw it everywhere, in the markets, in the villages.
+It is mostly the old ladies who wear it.

 I also met some men, an ikat around the kidneys.
-There are lots of ways to tie the ikat and to wrap it around oneself, this one being able to be transformed indifferently into coat, shawl, skirt, sarong or baby carrier ...
+There are lots of ways to tie the ikat and to wrap it around oneself, this one being able to be transformed indifferently into coat, shawl, skirt, sarong or baby carrier...

-It is a fabric that is expensive, up to 1 million rupees (about 80 €) for the most beautiful pieces.
-Related to the standard of living of the island, it's a hell of a lot.
-In the past, the dimensions, colors and designs of an ikat also reflected the social status of the wearer.
+It is an expensive fabric, up to 1 million rupees (about 80 €) for the most beautiful pieces.
+Compared to the standard of living on the island, this is a lot of money.
+In the past, the dimensions, colors and designs of an ikat also reflected the social status of the person wearing it.

 An ikat, it takes a lot of time to make, from several weeks to several months, because it is necessary to dye each weft thread in specific places, to form the future patterns, before the actual weaving.
 The most beautiful ikats are reserved for important occasions, ceremonies and family reunions.

 Weaving ikat, a woman's craft

-Misir, my driver-guide, who made me discover Flores from east to west, stopped at a moment with a family of his acquaintance, so that I could observe a weaver in full action.
+Misir, my driver-guide, who made me discover Flores from east to west, stopped at one point at the home of a family of his acquaintance, so that I could observe a weaver in action.

 Nice people.
 The old lady very willingly agreed that I take her picture, with big smiles, while kindly lecturing the children intimidated by my presence.

-I have long observed the peaceful and patient work of this old lady, seated on the dusty floor, literally attached to her loom by a wooden strap and fabric in the back.
+I watched for a long time the peaceful and patient work of this old lady, sitting on the dusty floor, literally tied to her loom by a wooden strap and fabric on her back.

-I am not particularly fond of traditional handicrafts and it's been a long time since I bring back "souvenirs" from my travels in Indonesia.
-But this job forces my admiration.
-It seems to me incredibly complex: you have to colour the threads in the right place, in advance, and then not make a mistake when arranging the weft, to reconstitute sometimes very elaborate drawings...
+I am not particularly fond of traditional handicrafts and it's been a long time since I brought back "souvenirs" from my trips to Indonesia.
+But this work is really something I admire.
+It seems to me incredibly complex: you have to color the threads in the right place, in advance, and then not make mistakes when laying out the weft, to reconstitute sometimes very elaborate designs...